activatedgeek/blog/site/content/blog/microservices-is-not-the-solution.md

 archive: true
 ---

-# Microservices is not the solution you think

 **_Microservices_** have suddenly become the hip thing to do.
 While it would be imbecile to question the potential of microservices, what I am surprised at why wasn't it popular enough pre-2014.
 While